 Zpacks DupleXL Tent Review

-Step aside original Duplex, the Zpacks DupleXL Tent is our new favorite backpacking tent and a top pick.
-For almost the same weight and cost the Zpacks DupleXL Tent is a roomier, cozier version of the original Duplex.
+Step aside original Duplex, the Zpacks DupleXL Tent is our new favorite backpacking tent and a top pick for 2p tents.
+For almost the same weight and cost, the Zpacks DupleXL Tent is a roomier, cozier version of the original Duplex.
 At just over a pound, it gives two standard-sized hikers extra room to store their gear, stretch out, and sit up and chat; or it gives two taller hikers the opportunity to opt for a two-person shelter instead of upgrading to a three-person shelter to accommodate their size.

 We’ve loved the original Duplex for years but the DupleXL is even better — for 2 ounces and $50 more you get an 8 foot long tent with lot more livable space!
 Zpacks uses DCF fabric which is extremely strong and lightweight.
 Like the Duplex the bathtub floor on the DupleXL is strong enough to not need a footprint, which cuts overall shelter weight down even more.
 If you’re already familiar with trekking pole tents, this is an amazing option to upgrade to.
 If this is your first non-freestanding tent, there’s no better 2-person UL Tent on the market.